Thames Television: Programming controversies

 The following year, in 1989, Thames ended the contract of Benny Hill, a stalwart at the station since 1969.
 It was believed that the comedian was dismissed because his shows were considered offensive and politically incorrect, but John Howard Davies said the decision was taken because of falling ratings, very high production costs and Hill was looking tired.
 The show at its peak had 21 million viewers, while the last episode had nine million.

-However, it remained one of the top ten most watched shows across the whole ITV network and was still one of the UK's top TV exports, continuing to air in 97 other countries.
-Hill himself said "I didn't mind them sacking me; but I did expect a bit more of a pat on the back, after all I had been there for 20 years".
-Hill made only 58 hour-long episodes in the 20 years he worked for Thames, with the result that, in the UK, the show was generally promoted as specials, but the programmes were reedited as 30-minute episodes for overseas markets.

-Hill gained a following in the United States when this version was screened there.
-His retained popularity in the UK was confirmed following his death, when Thames (which had refused to air his shows since the cancellation) gave in to public demand to rerun the shows.

 Industrial relations in the Thatcher era

 Through the early 1980s, Thames experienced a series of local disputes while management deliberately confronted contractual ‘rackets’, and pursued the introduction of new technologies based on operational requirements rather than precedent.
 For Thames’s management, this was a materialist operation with a clear dimension, and to weed out unscrupulous bargaining and working practices.